docsdevbr/symfony-doc-pt-br/mercure.rst

 .. image:: /_images/mercure/panel.png
     :alt: The Mercure panel of the Symfony Profiler, showing information like time, memory, topics and data of each message sent by Mercure.
     :class: with-browser

+The Mercure hub itself provides a debug tool that can be enabled and it's available on ``/.well-known/mercure/ui/``

 Async dispatching
 -----------------